tomdries/AI-driving-assessment/README.md

 This repository contains the code for the paper "*How AI from Automated Vehicles Can Contribute to the Assessment of Human Driving Behavior*" by Tom Driessen, Olger Siebinga, Thomas de Boer, Dimitra Dodou, Dick de Waard, and Joost de Winter.

 The purpose of this repository is to:
+1. Provide access to the recordings created for the demonstration.
-1. Reproduce the figures from the paper using the demonstration data.
+2. Reproduce the figures from the paper using the demonstration data.
-2. Provide access to a modified version of Openpilot so it can be used to analyze your own driving recordings.
+3. Provide access to a modified version of Openpilot so it can be used to analyze your own driving recordings.

 ## Reproducing the analysis figures
 <div align="center">